 Anyone who suffers from an addiction to drugs or alcohol has a sickness that needs to be treated.
 Detox centers, rehab centers and recovery meetings can all be a part of that treatment.

-If you would like more information on drug or alcohol rehab centers in Dothan, Alabama, this guide will certainly be helpful.
+If you would like more information on drug or alcohol rehab centers in Dothan, Alabama.

 You’re not alone in this struggle.